 I have been studying Spanish on and off for about 10 years.
 The best dictionary tool I have found is Linguee.
 A good dictionary has two main components: 1) good definitions and 2) good example sentences.
-Linguee excels at both points.
+Linguee excels by both measures.
 Linguee definitions are complete with the translation, common phrases associated with the word, and numerous example sentences taken from actual published material.
 This ensures that example sentences are accurate and that word meanings derived from them in context are reliable.